arbitraryexecution/forta-uma-suite/README.md

 The agent-config.json file contains user-configurable agent settings.

-- priceThesholdPct: Sets the percent difference between proposed price and actual price that will trigger the AE-UMA-OO-PROPOSEPRICE alert
+- disputePriceErrorPercent: Sets the percent difference between proposed price and actual price that will trigger the AE-UMA-OO-PROPOSEPRICE alert (default value = 0.05, or 5%)

 ## Test Data